Precision Point - How to mitigate against self-service polluting data

 The Simple Steps to Data Governance

-- Perform a full audit on the data base (or databases) and see how data flows through the systems and company, to understand the structure and processes.
+- Perform a full audit of the database (or databases) and see how data flows through the systems and company, to understand the structure and processes.

 - Build a data library and from that a data warehouse providing the one single source upon which the business can report.